Qumulo/docs/_includes/content-reuse/admin-guides/monitoring-and-metrics/tracking-file-system-operations-audit-logging.md

 Qumulo Core creates a descriptive audit log message for every operation that a client attempts and sends the audit log messages to the remote syslog instance that the audit logging configuration specifies in compliance with {% include rfc.html rfc='5424' %}.
+By default, Qumulo Core formats audit log messages in the syslog CSV format, prefaced by the date, time, and the name of the machine that issues the operation.
+The syslog CSV format includes the following fields in the following order within the log message body.

+This section explains the differences between the levels of details that audit logging in [syslog CSV](#details-in-syslog-csv-format), [syslog JSON](#details-in-syslog-json-format), and [CloudWatch JSON](#details-in-cloudwatch-json-format) formats provide.

 {{site.data.alerts.note}}
 <p>Qumulo Core doesn't parse, analyze, index, or visualize the data.
 For more information, see the following articles on Qumulo Care:</p>